 On the night before he died for us, Jesus was at table with his friends.
 He took bread, gave thanks to you, broke it, and gave it to them, and said: "Take, eat: This is my Body, which is given for you.
-Do this for the remembrance of me."
+Do this for the remembrance of me." \clubsuit

 As supper was ending, Jesus took the cup of wine.
 Again, he gave thanks to you, gave it to them, and said: "Drink this, all of you: This is my Blood of the new Covenant, which is poured out for you and for all for the forgiveness of sins.
-Whenever you drink it, do this for the remembrance of me." \maltese
+Whenever you drink it, do this for the remembrance of me."

 Now gathered at your table, O God of all creation, and remembering Christ, crucified and risen, who was and is and is to come, we offer to you our gifts of bread and wine, and ourselves, a living sacrifice.

 Pour out your Spirit upon these gifts that they may be the Body and Blood of Christ.
 Breathe your Spirit over the whole earth and make us your new creation, the Body of Christ given for the world you have made.

 In the fullness of time bring us, with all your saints, from every tribe and language and people and nation, to feast at the banquet prepared from the foundation of the world.
 Through Christ and with Christ and in Christ, in the unity of the Holy Spirit, to you be honor, glory, and praise, for ever and ever.
 AMEN.
+Praise for the Work of God the Father Preface: The opening prayer of the Eucharist is a prayer of blessing, praising God and giving thanks for his mercy to us.
+This opening prayer of blessing ends with a section that refers to the death and resurrection of Christ and focuses our prayers for the remainder of the liturgy.